Skip to content

 Walkthrough

 This pull request introduces several improvements for managing submissions.
-In the JavaScript file, new endpoints for deletion, downloading, and excusing submissions are added and the button state logic is enhanced with detailed event handling and AJAX calls.
-In the Ruby controllers, methods in both the autograde and submissions controllers are updated to parse submission IDs from the request body (ensuring array format) and to handle responses via respond_to blocks for HTML and JSON.
+In the JavaScript file, new endpoints for deletion, downloading, and excusing submissions are added, and the button state logic is enhanced with detailed event handling and AJAX calls.
+The Ruby controllers are updated to parse submission IDs from the request body (ensuring array format) and to handle responses via respond_to blocks for HTML and JSON.
 The view has been modified to replace link_to helpers with basic anchor tags with unique IDs for further JavaScript integration.
+The route for download_batch has been changed to require a POST request.

 Changes